 How I Expressed Myself With Spiritual Art

-I had thoughts fluctuating between attaining enlightenment, and from finding my twin flame, to finding my life purpose and a devotional longing towards Lord Shiva.
-So, my paintings revolved around these themes too.
+My thoughts fluctuated between attaining enlightenment and finding my twin flame, as well as my life purpose and devotional longing for Lord Shiva.
+So, my paintings revolved around these themes, too.

 Then, for a short period, as I experienced a mystic’s lens of spirituality, I constantly craved to paint large canvases of the Universe.
 MY Universe, I’d call it.